vsay01/PytorchKotlinDemo/README.md

 In [Android demo github](https://github.com/pytorch/android-demo-app), it describe in detail how the PyTorch model generated.

-We cannot use the direct saved model in the notebook, we need to serialize that saved model.
+We cannot use the saved model directly in the notebook, we need to serialize that saved model.

-In the Jupyter notebook that I trained the mdoel, I can do the following
+In the Jupyter notebook where I trained the model, I can do the following

 ```